prokoudine/ardour-tutorial/content/appendices/glossary/index.fr.md

 control, and synchronize with each other.
 MIDI allows computers, synthesizers, MIDI controllers, sound cards, samplers and drum machines to control one another, and to exchange system data.
-MIDI does not transmit audio signals, but simply messages such as note number (pitch), velocity (intensity), note-on, and note-off.
+MIDI does not transmit audio signals, but simply messages such as note number (hauteur), velocity (intensity), note-on, and note-off.

 **Mixer Strip**